hughobrien/psu-constitution/README.md

 10. PSU Officers shall not serve as Officers of other University of Limerick Student Representative bodies unless it is in fulfilment of their role on the PSU Executive.

 11. The position of PSU President is a full time sabbatical position of the PSU.
 (The position of Vice President- Treasurer is a part time position of the PSU).
-The President (and Vice- President) shall not be eligible to stand for and serve more than two sabbatical terms of office.
-The President (and Vice-President) shall be paid an allowance determined by PSU Council and reviewed by general meeting annually.
+The President (and Vice-President/Treasurer) shall not be eligible to stand for and serve more than two sabbatical terms of office.
+The President (and Vice-President/Treasurer) shall be paid an allowance determined by PSU Council and reviewed by general meeting annually.
 The post holders will not receive any other wage/ reimbursement/ bonuses/allowance or any possible payment other than the allowance agreed by council.
-The PSU President (and Vice- President) positions are elected officers of the PSU and are not employees of the PSU.
+The PSU President (and Vice-President/Treasurer) positions are elected officers of the PSU and are not employees of the PSU.
 They will be required to sign and abide by an agreement of office.

 ## Article 9: Class Representatives